-Students who choose not to submit the dissertation, or who do not obtain a minimum grade of B (3.0) on the dissertation, may transfer programs and apply to receive a (US) Postgraduate Certificate.
+Students who choose not to submit the Market Strategy Report, or who do not obtain a minimum grade of B (3.0) on the Market Strategy Report, may transfer programs and apply to receive a (US) Postgraduate Certificate.
 A minimum cumulative GPA of 3.0 on all coursework is required for the award of the Postgraduate Certificate.
-Students must successfully submit and have approved a research proposal before progressing to the dissertation.
+Students must successfully submit and have approved a research proposal before progressing to the Market Strategy Report.